jasonmadigan/podman-mac-net-connect/README.md

 ### Problem

-Unlike Docker on Linux, Docker-for-Mac does not expose container networks directly on the macOS host.
-Docker-for-Mac works by running a Linux VM under the hood (using [`hyperkit`](https://github.com/moby/hyperkit)) and creates containers within that VM.
+Podman on macOS does not expose container networks directly on the macOS host.
+Podman on macOS works by running a Linux VM under the hood (using [`qemu`](https://www.qemu.org/)) and creates containers within that VM.

-Docker-for-Mac supports connecting to containers over Layer 4 (port binding), but not Layer 3 (by IP address).
+Podman on macOS supports connecting to containers over Layer 4 (port binding), but not Layer 3 (by IP address).

 ### Solution

-Create a minimal network tunnel between macOS and the Docker Desktop Linux VM.
+Create a minimal network tunnel between macOS and the Linux VM running Podman's containers.
 The tunnel is implemented using WireGuard.

 ### Why WireGuard?